-embedding space, which we term topological sentiment map, has two properties: i) it is maintained through linear transformation, and ii) it is "flat" enough that highly accurate mapping (read: translation) between languages is not required to arrive at usable sentiment classification.
-This second property allows for the sentiment analysis of languages where a large amount of labeled material is not available at an extremely low cost, and can also be used to aid in many cross-lingual sentiment related tasks.
+Our observation allows for the sentiment analysis of languages where a large amount of labeled material is not available at an extremely low cost, and can also be used as feature extractor in many cross-lingual sentiment related tasks.

 In the future we hope to extend both the analysis and experiments discussed here to other languages and applications.
-For example the cross-lingual fine-grained sentiment analysis techniques could possibly be used to study the change in sentiment of words in a single language over time, leading to new insights or re-affirming old ones.
-Future analysis could compare different transformations and their effect on sentiment analysis.
-The ability to produce a "stable" topographic sentiment map could also be used to evaluate algorithms which create the vector spaces as well.
+For example the crosslingual fine-grained sentiment analysis techniques could possibly be used to study the change in sentiment of words in a single language over time, leading to new insights or re-affirming old ones.
+Additionally, our experiments with sentiment classification and regression show that it is possible to effectively leverage English labeled data (words) in order to construct sentiment lexicons or extract sentiment features to aid in tasks for data-poor languages.